imranashraf/mcprof/README.md

 ## Supported Patforms

 `MCProf` relies on Intel Pin, so it can be used on any 64-bit Linux platform for which Pin is available.
 We have used `MCProf` on 64-bit Ubuntu 12.04, Ubuntu 14.04 on real machines as well as virtual machines running in virtualbox.
+Supported has been tested with gcc 4.6 till gcc 4.9.
+Please not that `MCProf` does not work with gcc 5 or above, kernel 4 or above, or Pin 3.0 or above.

 ## Download